chrisjbreisch/Trs80.Level1Basic/README.md

 This means that the language isn't represented completely 100%.
 People did some crazy things with their code back then, mostly in Level II, but even some in Level I, where they found clever ways to access the system hardware through a language that was never designed to do that.
-If you dig up one of those old programs and try it run it on my interpreter, it will fail.
+If you dig up one of those old programs and try to run it on my interpreter, it will fail.
 It may run, but it won't do what you expect.

 Level I BASIC was designed to fit in 4K of ROM, so they cut a few corners.
 One of them was that